codio/knowledge/source/instructors/setupcourses/parent-child-courses.rst

 Update & pull updates
 ---------------------
-After an update in the parent course has been published, from **"Edit"** mode, a **Pull** icon will appear next to the assignments that have changed.
+After an update in the parent course has been published, from **"Edit Assignments"** area, a **Pull** icon will appear next to the assignments that have changed.
 Follow these steps to pull the updates.

-1. In the Dashboard, select the course to open it and click on the **Edit** tab.
+1. In the Dashboard, select the course to open it and click on the **Edit Assignments** tab.
 The assignments that have changed show a **Pull** icon.

    .. image:: /img/pullarrow.png
       :alt: Pull